zachwong00/data-analytics-projects/AtliQ Hardware - Sales Analysis/README.md

 ## Insights
 **Revenue & Profit Trend**
 - Recent performance indicated decline in revenue and profits, especially in 2020 Q2, at an all-time low for the company.
+- Overall, from 2017 to 2020, there is a 32.4% revenue drop and 67.57% profit decline over the period.

 **Markets Performance**
 - Cities like Delhi NCR (R:520.78 M; P:2.30%) and Mumbai (R:150.18 M; P:3.25%) are the top revenue streams for the company, but generate relatively low profit margins.